Raising Butterflies Blog

 Instar 5 Monarch Caterpillar Body Length- 25mm to 45mm (> 1 inch)

-The caterpillar filaments are sensory organs that can guide the sight-challenged caterpillar to milkweed, or to the perfect place to form it’s chrysalis:
+The caterpillar filaments (or tentacles) are sensory organs that can guide the sight-challenged caterpillar to milkweed, or to the perfect place to form it’s chrysalis:

 The caterpillar antennae are much smaller, and located near the mandibles (jaws) of they caterpillar.
 They help find milkweed through scent.